nxp-imx/imx-smw/Documentations/user_guide/build_instructions.md

 ```

 ### 3.4.
 JSON-C Library
-The JOSN-C Library is required only if the SMW test suite is wanted.
+The JSON-C Library is required only if the SMW test suite is wanted.

 The following cmake script uploads into the `JSONC_SRC_PATH` if not already present
 and builds the JSON-C sources present by the `JSONC_SRC_PATH` using the